bbusse/hbase-exporter/README.md

 Those tools are not yet included when building the app as a container!

 Since some important metrics are missing or empty in JMX, we additionally parse the HBase Master UI for e.g. 'Stale regions in transition'

-The hbase hbck log is parsed to check for inconsistencies.
-The log is produced independently from the exporter with the help of a systemd-timer unit and a systemd-hbck-service unit
+The hbase hbck log is parsed to check for inconsistencies in HBase.
+The log is created independently from the exporter with the help of a systemd-timer unit and a systemd-hbck-service unit

-Querying the active namenode requires superuser privileges
+Unfortunately querying the active namenode requires superuser privileges

-For requirements see requirements.txt
+For python module requirements see requirements.txt or execute the commands outlined below

 ```sh
 $ sudo dnf/yum install python36